 Ganglia provides us with all the visibility for our metrics, but out of the box, it doesn’t support one of the crucial features that we are looking for – alerting.
 There is a project called ganglia-alert, which is a user contributed extension to Ganglia.

 As you can see there is a wide variety of tools that help you monitor Solr.
-What you have to keep in mind is that each requires setting up, configuration and manual dashboard building in order to get meaningful information.
+What you have to keep in mind is that each requires setting up, configuration, and manual dashboard building in order to get meaningful information.
 All of that may require deep knowledge across the whole ecosystem.
+Learn how to pick the best monitoring tool for your use case from our guide to alerting and monitoring.

 If you are looking for a Solr monitoring tool that you can set up in minutes and have pre-built dashboards with all necessary information, alerting and team management take a look at the third part of the Solr monitoring series to learn more about production ready Solr monitoring with Sematext.